GunnarGriese/gunnargriese.github.io/assets/articles/2024-09-01-ga4-reporting-identity.md

 Google Signals is data from **users signed in to their Google account on their Chrome browser or Android device**.
 When Google Signals data is available, GA4 associates event data it collects from users with the Google accounts of signed-in users who have consented to share this information ([ads personalization consent is given in Google account settings](https://myadcenter.google.com/personalizationoff?sasb=true&ref=ad-settings)).

-**Google stopped using Google Signals as an identity space in February 2024**, as it came with the significant drawback that its usage resulted in data points being withheld from the GA4 user interface, reducing the tool’s value for actual analytics work.
-We have decided to include it here anyway because, in the past, it has been a heavily debated identity space.
+> **Google stopped using Google Signals as an identity space in February 2024**, as it came with the significant drawback that its usage resulted in data points being withheld from the GA4 user interface, reducing the tool’s value for actual analytics work.
+I have decided to include it here anyway because, in the past, it has been a heavily debated identity space.

 ### User-Provided Data - 3rd-party cookie alternative